 The outreach desk’s internal systems add data from these sources, ensuring the elimination of duplicates and sorting opportunities by domain authority, traffic volume, and topical relevance.

 After collecting all the links, the next step is qualification, where the team separates gold from gravel.
-Outreach Desk’s link analysts use a multi-layered vetting matrix to ensure every target meets structural quality thresholds.
+Outreach Desk’s link analysts use a multi-layered vetting matrix to make sure every target meets structural quality thresholds.

 The following is the qualification checklist.